 The last date for admission is second Saturday after the declaration of Intermediate Part II examinations for Fall Semester and Second Saturday after the declaration of Inter Part II Supplementary examinations for spring semester.

-Students holding DAE can apply for admission in engineering program however there is a quota of 5% dedicated for such students.
-This means that USA can admit only two students holding DAE in Civil and 2 in Electrical Engineering Programs.
+Students holding DAE can apply for admission in engineering program however there is a quota of 2% dedicated for such students.
+This means that USA can admit only 1 students holding DAE in Civil and 1 in Electrical Engineering Program.
 These admissions, after completion of formalities, are approved by the Vice Chancellor.

-Students can move from one program to another if they qualify for admission in program they want to join.
+Students can move from one program to another if they qualify for admission in program they want to join within the 15 days of commencement of new classes.

-Students cannot migrate into Engineering and Architecture programs once they have taken admission.
+Students cannot migrate into Engineering and Law programs once they have taken admission.
 In all other programs, migration is seamless and credits are fully transferable.

 The program fee in which the student transfers is applicable for future payments.
 If the student is transferring from a low fee program to a higher fee program, the difference in the fee already paid is also due.
 If a student is transferring from a program of high fee to low fee, past fee paid remains unadjusted.

 Students with a CGPA of 2.0 or above can seek migration from other universities in the undergraduate programs after fulfilling the admission requirements.
-No migration is allowed in Graduate and Post-graduate programs.
 Credit transfer is allowed only for courses in which student has achieved a grade of ‘C’ or above from transferring university.
 A maximum of 90 credit hours can be transferred from other universities to USA.
 A fee of Rs.
 2,500 per course is applicable for ‘Transfer of Credits’.

 A semester is of 18 weeks duration or 4 months.
 Teaching is carried out for 16 weeks and two weeks are devoted for examinations.